 Some simple tagging mechanisms are being implemented in the LTOS in order to make easier to apply filters to the notifications of new registrations sent via email, to make easier for the NGI representatives to filter out all the notifications that are not relevant to their NGIs.

-The future integration with eduGAIN will streamline the authorization process.
-LTOS platform will be able to automatically retrieve information about the users’ association to the research and education community, for the users using eduGAIN credentials.
-After an initial test period, the eduGAIN users could be automatically approved.
+The future integration with eduGAIN will streamline the authorization process: for the users using eduGAIN credentials the LTOS platform will be able to automatically retrieve information about the users’ association to the research and education community.
+After an initial pilot period, the eduGAIN users will be automatically approved, if their identity providers will release enough information about the user.

-Once the user has been approved they can access EGI resources, as long as the approved status is valid.
+Once the user is approved, access of EGI resources will be possible until the approved status is valid.
 Currently the reasons for which a user can be suspended are:

 The user has used the maximum amount of resources allocated to given user

-Temporary suspension in order to understand if the allocation of more resources is needed, or if the user should join another production VO in EGI.
-Alternatively, larger amount of resources can be requested through the e-grant tool.
+ACTION.
+Temporary suspension in order to understand if the allocation of additional resources is needed, or if the user should join another production VO in EGI.
+Alternatively, a larger amount of resources can be requested through the e-grant tool.

-The user has been approved 12 or more months ago
+The user was approved 12 or more months ago

-Temporary suspension in order to confirm the validity of the data reported by the users 12 months ago.
+ACTION.
+Temporary suspension in order to confirm the validity of the data reported by the users 12 months ago, before re-enable the user.

 The user behaviour does not comply with the EGI policies

+ACTION.
 Depending on the severity of the non-conformity suspension can be permanent.

+The Terms and Conditions drafted in this section will be tested during the LTOS platform pilot stage and will be refined as part of the business plan preparation.

 Security policy and AUP